UNILESS/CovBooster-public/README.md

 ## 📋 Overview

 CovBooster is a novel approach for binary function detection that leverages dominating set algorithms to select optimal binary sets for function matching.
-This method improves precision and recall compared to traditional TLSH-based approaches while maintaining robustness across different threshold values.

 ## 🚀 Quick Start